Shab-33/Transformers-Training-Pipeline-on-BPS-Microscopy-Benchmark-Training-Dataset/README.md

 # Vision Transformer on NASA BPS Microscopy Data

 This repo contains my project where I fine-tune a Vision Transformer (ViT) to classify cell damage from NASA’s BPS microscopy dataset.
 The goal is to teach the model to distinguish between **Fe** and **X-ray** radiation damage using attention-based explainability techniques like SHAP and rollout heatmaps.

+This work has been carried out under the supervision of **Dr. Frank Soboczenski**.

 ---